Sarvesh-013/Resume-Ranker/Readme.md

 Ollama Failures: Check if llama3.2 is pulled and the server is running (curl http://localhost:11434).
 UI Feedback Missing: Inspect browser console for SocketIO errors and ensure app.py is running.
 Reprocessing Resumes: Verify offset commits in logs (Committed Kafka offset).

-Contributing

-Fork the repository.
-Create a feature branch: git checkout -b feature-name Commit changes: git commit -m "Add feature"
-Push to the branch: git push origin feature-name
-Open a pull request.

-License
-MIT License
-Contact
-For issues or suggestions, open a GitHub issue or contact .